bemasc/risav/draft-xu-risav.md

 # Overview

+The goal of this section is to provides the high level description of what RISAV is and how RISAV works.

+## What RISAV Is

-The goal of this section is to provides the high level description of how RISAV works.
-RISAV is a cryptography-b  ased inter-AS source address validation method that guarantees security benefits at partial deployment.
-RISAV uses static-static ECDH
+RISAV is a cryptography-based inter-AS source address validation method that guarantees security benefits at partial deployment.
+RISAV adds a tag to a valid packet which has the legal source address.

+## How RISAV Works

+RISAV uses static-static ECDH as an alternative of IKE {{RFC8247}} to negotiate the security association used in IPsec AH/ESP communications.
+RPKI obtains the binding relationship between AS numbers and IP prefixes.
+And the original IPsec AH/ESP header format are used in communication.

 <!--
-RPKI to obtain the binding relationship between AS numbers and IP prefixes.
  It uses IKE to negotiate the IKE SA and IPsec SA for generating the tag presenting the integrity of the IP source address.
 And the IPsec Authentication Header (AH) would be used to carry the tag in communication.
 -->
 1. RPKI process.
 The five Reginal Internet Registry (RIR) would be authorized by IANA.
 They use their root certificate to sign the Certificate Authority (CA) certificate of the Local Internet Registry (LIR).
 And after that LIR would use a CA certificate to authorize indirectly the Internet Service Provider (ISP) or directly the Autonomous System (AS).
 When they obtain their own CA certificate, the AS would sign an End Entity (EE) certificate with a Route Origin Authorisation (ROA) which is a cryptographically signed object that states which AS are authorized to originate a certain prefix.
 Such the reflection of ASN relationship with IP prefixes would be broadcast to the network.